gjc/gjc.github.io/Info.md

 ---
 <p style="text-align:center;"><img src="assets/img/information.png" alt="venue"></p>
-We are so glad that you can join us for our big wedding bash (please bring comfortable dancing shoes!).
+We are so glad that you can join us for our big wedding bash (please bring comfortable dancing shoes!)
 We hope the following information is useful to you in planning your trip to Edinburgh.

 <p style="text-align:center;"><img src="assets/img/venue.png" alt="venue"></p>